This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Benefits for High-Traffic Areas

-Perfect for areas that need heavy-duty protection!
+Perfect for areas needing upholstery weight fabric that lasts!

 Techniques for Upholstering With Quilting Fabric